Simon-Brandt/ShellArgparser/docs/reference/environment_variables/environment_variables.md

 - ***Description:*** The path to a file holding the Argparser configuration.
 The lines will be read into environment variables, but those that are already defined within your script or environment override the specification in the `ARGPARSER_CONFIG_FILE`.
 This file may be used by multiple scripts.

 > [!CAUTION]
 > The Argparser reads the lines into variables without checking them!
-If the user can modify the `ARGPARSER_CONFIG_FILE`, this is prone to command injection!
+If the user can modify the `ARGPARSER_CONFIG_FILE` (either the variable's value or the referenced file), this is prone to command injection!

 #### 8.4.18. `ARGPARSER_COUNT_FLAGS`